MatteoL-W/EKTOKLEPTO/lib/SDL2-2.0.20/docs/README-dynapi.md

 So now:
 - Developers can statically link SDL, and users can still replace it.
   (We'd still rather you ship a shared library, though!)
-- Developers can ship an SDL with their game, Valve can override it for, say, new features on SteamOS, or distros can override it for their own needs, but it'll also just work in the default case.
+- Developers can ship an SDL with their engine, Valve can override it for, say, new features on SteamOS, or distros can override it for their own needs, but it'll also just work in the default case.
 - Developers can ship the same package to everyone (Humble Bundle, GOG, etc), and it'll do the right thing.
-- End users (and Valve) can update a game's SDL in almost any case, to keep abandoned games running on newer platforms.
+- End users (and Valve) can update a engine's SDL in almost any case, to keep abandoned games running on newer platforms.
 - Everyone develops with SDL exactly as they have been doing all along.
   Same headers, same ABI.
 Just get the latest version to enable this magic.